 Risk factors for diabetes type 2 include: age over 45 years, family history and genetics, sedentary lifestyle, unhealthy eating habits, obesity, and gestational diabetes.

 Visit Medline Plus to learn about diabetes treatment, the latest medical research and more from the National Institutes of Health.

 Help prevent diabetes type 2

 Here's how: Work on losing extra pounds because being overweight is the single biggest risk factor for developing type 2 diabetes.
 Exercise 30 minutes a day and eat a low-fat, high-fiber diet.
-Go to www.prevention.va.gov to learn more about healthy living.
+Learn more about healthy living.